michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0086.md

 - v: consider again; give new consideration to; usually with a view to changing
 - v: consider again (a bill) that had been voted upon before, with a view to altering it
 ### Family
-reconsider: reconsideration, reconsidered, reconsidering, reconsiders+;consider: considerable, consideration, considered, considering, considers, reconsider;considerable: considerabler, considerablest, considerably, inconsiderable;consideration: considerations, inconsideration;considered: ill-considered, unconsidered;inconsiderable: inconsiderably;inconsideration: inconsiderations;reconsideration: reconsiderations
+- reconsider: reconsideration, reconsidered, reconsidering, reconsiders+
+- consider: considerable, consideration, considered, considering, considers, reconsider
+- considerable: considerabler, considerablest, considerably, inconsiderable
+- consideration: considerations, inconsideration
+- considered: ill-considered, unconsidered
+- inconsiderable: inconsiderably
+- inconsideration: inconsiderations
+- reconsideration: reconsiderations
 ### Examples
 - Smith nearly retired in 2015 but an Achilles injury in November of that year prompted him to reconsider.
 - Progressives should reconsider the assumption that social mobility is the answer to inequality.